opendatainsights/Transport-Connectivity-Inequality/README.md

 ## Reproducibility

-All code, data processing steps, and methodology documentation will be published in this repository.
+All code, data processing steps, and methodology documentation are published in this repository.
 Raw data sources are publicly available from the links above.
-The project is designed to be fully reproducible by any analyst with access to R or Python and the listed open datasets.
+The project is fully reproducible by any analyst with access to R and the listed open datasets.
+The main analysis script requires the following R packages: `rio`, `tidyverse`, `janitor`, `scales`, `ggrepel`, `patchwork`, `sf`, `ggplot2`, `viridis`, `glue` (all installable via `pacman::p_load()`).

 ---